 Did you know?

-Benidorm has the most high-rise buildings per capital in the world?
+Benidorm has the most high-rise buildings per capita in the world?

 Benidorm is the second city in the world with more skyscrapers per square metre? beaten only by New York !